-Murphy has packed a lot into his young life, being crowned Champion Apprentice jockey in 2014, claiming the senior Champion Jockey title in 2019 and 2020, as well as serving a controversial drugs ban.
+Murphy has packed a lot into his young life, being crowned Champion Apprentice jockey in 2014, claiming the senior Champion Jockey title in 2019, 2020 and 2021.

 From show jumping to horse racing

 It seemed Oisin Murphy was always destined to tip the scales on the light side after being born prematurely and spending time in a neonatal unit.
 But Murphy has always been a battler.
 He got in the saddle at the age of four to ride ponies in Killarney in the south west of Ireland.

 He soon progressed to show jumping and considered a career in the sport, even learning German in preparation for trips to the European hotbed of the sport.

 But fate threw horse racing into Murphy's young lap when his family moved to Cork, close to his uncle and former jockey Jim Culloty's yard.

 Culloty is one of only five men to have ridden and trained a Cheltenham Gold Cup winner and encouraged his nephew to consider a career as jockey.